How Long Do Breast Implants Last?

 Breast implants consist of a silicone shell filled with either saline solution or silicone gel.
 While these products are designed to last, there are instances when they might rupture.

-With silicone implants, the consistency of the filling is a gummy texture, so most patients won’t notice if their implants rupture and there won’t be any change to their body.
+With silicone implants, the consistency of the filling is a gummy texture, so most patients won’t notice if their silicone implants rupture, and there won’t be any change to their body.

 If the filling does leak out and leave the shell of the implant, it is often still contained within the capsule of scar tissue that every patient develops around their implant, known as “intra-capsular rupture”.
 If this occurs, you may notice a slight change in the shape of your breasts, and you should report this to your breast surgeon.